mindspore-lab/mindone/examples/videocomposer/README.md

     --input_text_desc "A beautiful big silver moon on the water"
 ```

 The exported MindIR models will be saved at `models/mindir` directory.
 Once the exporting is finished, you need to convert the MindIR model to Mindspore Lite MindIR model.
 We have provided a script `convert_lite.py` to convert all MindIR models in `models/mindir` directory.
-And please note that on 910B, you need to unset `MS_ENABLE_GE` and `MS_ENABLE_REF_MODE` environmental variable befor running the conversion.
+Please note that on 910B, you need to unset `MS_ENABLE_GE` and `MS_ENABLE_REF_MODE` environmental variables before running the conversion.

 ```shell
 unset MS_ENABLE_GE  # Remember to unset MS_ENABLE_GE on 910B